ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

     * If `required` is false/missing, `default` may be specified (assumed 'null' if missing).
     * Ensure that the default parameter in docs matches default parameter in code.
 The default option must not be listed as part of the description.
   * ```choices``
+    List of option values.
 Should be absent if empty.
   * ``aliases:``
+    List of option name aliases, generally not needed.
 Should be absent if empty.
   * ``version_added:``
     Only needed if this option was extended after initial Ansible release, i.e. this is greater than the top level `version_added` field.
     This is a string, and not a float, i.e. `version_added: "2.3"`